3d-paws/3D-PAWS-Particle-FullStation/README.md

                     transmitted.
 If file is greater than 512 *60* 48 bytes.
                     File is deleted and we start over.
 File is deleted when all N2S observations have been sent.
   /A4RAIN.TXT   Set pin A4 to be a 2nd rain gauge.
   /A4DIST.TXT   Set pin A4 to be a distance gauge of type 10m
   /5MDIST.TXT   Set distance gauge of type 5m
   /SIM.TXT      Support 3rd party SIM.
   /WIFI.TXT     Support for Argon WiFi Boards.
-Stores WiFi information
+Stores WiFi information /TXI5M.TXT    Set Transmit Interval to 5 minutes.
+  /TXI10M.TXT   Set Transmit Interval to 10 minutes.
+  No TXIxxM.TXT Set Transmit Interval to 15 minutes.
 </pre>
 </div>